learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

 done so far is no small feat.
 There is much more ahead, but you're well on your way!

-If you completed the prework, you will see a number of those lessons and labs repeated here in Phase 1.
+If you completed Software Engineering Prep, you will see a number of those lessons and labs repeated here in Phase 1.
 This is content that we feel is especially important to review before you move forward.
 If you feel comfortable with the content, you are free to skim or move on.

-**Note**: If you have already completed the prework labs but would like to redo any of them for practice, you will need to delete your current fork of the repo from your GitHub account and fork it again.
+**Note**: If you have already completed the Software Engineering Prep labs but would like to redo any of them for practice, you will need to delete your current fork of the repo from your GitHub account and fork it again.

 ## The Journey of Learning Something New